Tencent's 'Pony' Ma: Meet the new king of social media

 WeChat is about far more than just messaging, however.
 It serves as the lynchpin of a product ecosystem that includes search, social networks and payment platforms.

-Tencent has also built a massive mobile gaming business, posting sales of over $10 billion last year thanks to hugely popular titles like "Clash of Clans" and "Honor of Kings."
+Tencent has also built a massive mobile gaming business, generating sales of over $10 billion last year thanks to hugely popular titles like "Clash of Clans" and "Honor of Kings."

 Ma, 46, owns an 8.6% stake in Tencent, according to a regulatory filing made in October.
 Both the company's share price and his personal wealth have more than doubled over the past year.